 We have established relationships with third party engine suppliers and other key suppliers from which we source components for our power systems.
-We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our two key engine suppliers, Yanmar Engines Company and Perkins Company.
-Purchases from Yanmar and Perkins represented approximately 22% and nil% of our total cost of sales for the three months ended June 30, 2020, respectively, and represented approximately 42% and 14% of our total cost of sales for the same period in 2019, respectively.
-Purchases from Yanmar, and Perkins represented approximately 33% and nil of our total cost of sales for the same period in 2019, respectively.
-In the fourth quarter of 2019, we received our certificate of conformity from the U.S. Environmental Protection Agency on small spark-ignition Toyota engines which will be used in our new LPG / propane generators.
-We do not have any long-term contracts or commitments with any of these suppliers.
-If any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.
+We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our two key engine suppliers, Yanmar Engines Company and Toyota Motor Corporation.
+During the three months ended September 30, 2020, 63% of our product sales included a Yanmar engine and engine cost represented 3.86% of our total cost of sales.
+For the same period, 32% of our product sales included a Toyota engine and engine cost represented 1.40% of our total cost of sales.
+During the nine months ended September 30, 2020, 73% of our product sales included a Yanmar engine and engine cost represented 6.77% of our total cost of sales.
+For the same period, 13% of our product sales included a Yanmar engine and engine cost represented 6.77% of our total cost of sales.
+For the same period, 13% of our product sales included a Yanmar engine and engine cost represented 6.77% of our total cost of sales.
+For the same period, 13% of our product sales included a Toyota engine engine cost represented 6.77% of our total cost of sales.
+For the same period, 13% of our product sales included a Toyota engine engine cost represented 6.77% of our total cost of sales.
+For the same period, 13% of our product sales included a Toyota engine engine cost represented 0.84% of our total cost of sales.
+We do not have any long-term contracts or commitments with any of these engines uppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to